 Limits to Wet Signatures on Word

-While the above method is straightforward and effective when signing a Microsoft Word document, it may not be a practical approach for all digital documents.
-The truth is, Microsoft Word may not be the right place to sign important legal documents digitally; it’s just a basic, informal way to sign documents.
+While the above method is straightforward and effective when signing a Microsoft Word document, it may not be practical for all digital documents.
+The truth is Microsoft Word may not be the right place to sign important legal documents digitally; it’s just a basic, informal way to sign documents.
 For a more secure, official digital signature process, Signaturely has you covered.

 Wet Signature Alternative: Sign The Easy Way

 There are plenty of ways to obtain signatures that are quick, easy, and cost-efficient.
-With Signaturely, you get a streamlined, simple to use, and cost-effective platform that lets you manage all of your digital signature needs in one centralized place.
+With Signaturely, you get a streamlined, simple-to-use, and cost-effective platform that lets you manage your digital signature needs in one centralized place.

-No matter how many documents or signatures you need to capture, Signaturely makes the process of capturing signatures easier than ever—no printing or physical signing required.
+No matter how many documents or signatures you need to capture, Signaturely makes capturing signatures easier than ever—no printing or physical signing is required.
 Signaturely can manage signature requests, including electronic and digital signatures.
-It even allows for ‘wet’ signatures; simply use the app on your Android, iPhone, or tablet to hand-write your signature with ease.
+It even allows for ‘wet’ signatures; use the app on your Android, iPhone, or tablet to easily hand-write your signature.

-Simply upload a document that needs signing, send it to those who need to sign, and the platform will manage the rest.
-With guided signing and effective collaboration, digital signatures are a breeze.
+Upload a document that needs signing, send it to those who need to sign, and the platform will manage the rest.
+With the guided signing and effective collaboration, digital signatures are a breeze.